Last updated: 2026-06-25

 ssl-default-server-options ssl-min-ver TLSv1.2 no-tls-tickets

-- ssl-default-bind-options applies to incoming client connections (frontends).
+- ssl-default-bind-options - Applies to incoming client connections (frontends).

-- ssl-default-server-options applies to outgoing connections to backend servers.
+- ssl-default-server-options - Applies to outgoing connections to backend servers.

 Cipher Suites